jlongbotham/StressChange/README.md

 `-priorClass prefix`

 Using prefix classes allows having prior probabilities set per prefix class, rather than for the lexicon as a whole.
 This allows for representing similarities at a more fine-grained level, consistent with the observed property that word pairs with the same prefix tend to have similar stress patterns.
+With this setting, the prior probabilities (lambdas) are caculated based on the initial stress patterns *per prefix class*.
+For example, word pairs with the prefix *out* have prior probabilities of {1,2} = 0.9 and {2,2} = 0.1, while pairs with the prefix *pre* have {1,1} = 0.2, {1,2} = 0.4 and {2,2} = 0.4.
+If a word pair does not have a specific prefix (e.g. *affect*), the prior probabilities are caculated from the lexicon as a whole, that is {1,1} = 0.09, {1,2} = 0.43 and {2,2} = 0.48.

+Without this option, all word pairs have the same prior probabilities, which can be set in the code.

 ## Results